Andrew-Willms/CyberCavs-Scouting-System/README.md

 All while
 - not requiring users to have technical skills such as coding knowledge,
-- not requiring users to have internet connection or cell service,
+- not requiring scouts to have internet connection or cell service at competitions,
-- not requiring teams to poses dedicated scouting equipment such as tablets, and
+- not requiring teams to possess dedicated scouting equipment such as tablets, and
-- generally being of no cost to the teams using it.
+- being of no cost to the teams using it.

 &nbsp;